Gajol/IT-Notes/Notes/Quotes.md

 Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius - ad a lot of courage to move in the opposite direction. - Erns F. Schumacher (Development Economist & Statistician)

 Organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations. - Melvin Conway 1960's

+"Today you are you, that is truer than true, there is no one alive that is youer than you."
+[Dr. Seuss]

+Doug Nielsen, "automation doesn't reduce the number of jobs, no more than LEDs save electricity, or, laundry machines freed our weekends...; like goldfish, humans expand to their environment."

+My favorite things in life don’t cost any money.
+It’s really clear that the most precious resource we all have is time. – Steve Jobs

+Wisdom the Wisdom the difference between the things we can change, the things that we can't and the things that we shouldn't.